rzzzwilson/Random-Stuff/global_module/README.rst

     payload = singleton.payload()

-whiich returns a dictionary of all gloabl attributes and there values.
+whiich returns a dictionary of all user global attributes and their values.

 Testing
 -------